Kendrick Bourne Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Matchup vs. Buffalo

-- Against the Bills, Bourne collected 35 receiving yards in his only career matchup, 0.5 more than his over/under for Monday's game.
+- In his one matchup against the Bills, Bourne's 35 receiving yards total is 2.5 more than his over/under for Monday's game (32.5).

-- Bourne did not have a touchdown catch in that outing against the Bills.
+- Bourne did not have a touchdown catch in that matchup against the Bills.

-- The 189.1 passing yards the Bills give up per game makes them the NFL's best pass defense this season.
+- The Bills are allowing 189.1 passing yards per game this year, the NFL's best pass defense.

-- The Bills have given up eight touchdowns through the air (0.7 per game).
-They are first in the NFL in that category.

 Recent Performances

-- In last week's game against the Titans, Bourne was targeted six times and racked up five catches for 61 yards and scored two touchdowns.
+- Against the Titans last week, Bourne was targeted six times and totaled 61 yards on five receptions while scoring two touchdowns.

-- Bourne has 201 receiving yards on 13 catches (14 targets) with three touchdowns during his last three games, averaging 67.0 yards per game.
+- Bourne put up 201 yards (on 13 catches) with three touchdowns over his last three games.
+He was targeted 14 times, and averaged 67.0 yards per game.

 Bourne's New England Teammates